monmaya/pyb-data-contracts/docs/en/articles/02-structure-and-content.md

-# Structure and Content of a Data Contract: An Architectural Approach
+# Data Contract Structure and Content: An Architectural Exercise

-The design of a data contract represents a delicate architectural balancing act.
-Throughout my career as a data architect, I've consistently observed that the challenge lies not so much in the technical aspects but in finding the right level of formalization.
+The successful design of a data contract represents a delicate architectural balancing act.
+Throughout my career as a data architect, I've consistently observed that the challenge lies not so much in technical aspects but in finding the right level of formalization.
 A contract that's too detailed quickly becomes a hindrance to agility, while one that's too vague fails in its fundamental role as a quality guarantor.

-This fundamental tension has led me to develop a progressive layered approach, where each level brings its own value while preparing the ground for the next.
+This fundamental tension has led me to develop an architectural approach with progressive layers, where each level brings its own value while preparing the ground for the next.

 ## Progressive Layer Architecture